 In line with the QAA subject benchmark statements for Languages, Cultures, and Societies, this is likely to include some combination of virtual mobility and residence abroad as circumstances permit, focusing on alternative opportunities for contact with the target language environment through shared digital resources and, where possible, remote/virtual interaction.

-The UCML YA SIG has established the following principles for Year Abroad 2020-21:
+The UCML SIG has produced a set of virtual mobility principles for Year Abroad 2020-21:

-In addition, the UCML YA SIG is building a supplementary suite of Virtual Year Abroad activities tailored to different options.
-Activities currently being explored include:
+The UCML YA SIG is exploring possibilities for a supplementary suite of virtual Year Abroad activities tailored to different options.
+Activities currently being considered include:

 - Access to online courses at exchange partner institutions (in the target language) where these are available.